excellalabs/docker-workshop-2/README-Kubernetes.1.md

   **Kubernetes Master**

   The master is responsible to achieving the desired state of your cluster through these processes:

   - *kube-apiserver*, which *validates and configures objects*

-  - *kube-controller-manager*, which *watches the state of the system through kube-apiserver (with control loops), and make necessary changes* though controllers (i.e. node, replication, endpoints, service account and token controllers)
+  - *kube-controller-manager*, which *watches the state of the system through kube-apiserver (with control loops), and make necessary changes* though controllers

+    I.E: node, replication, endpoints, service account and token controllers)

-  - *kube-scheduler*, which *watches for newly created pods that aren't assigned to a node yet, and assigns them* based on individual and collective resource requirements, quality of service requirements, hardware/software/policy constraints, affinity and anti-affinity specifications, data locality, inter-workload interference, deadlines, and so on
+  - *kube-scheduler*, which *watches for newly created pods that aren't assigned to a node yet, and assigns them*

+    This is based on individual and collective resource requirements, quality of service requirements, hardware/software/policy constraints, affinity and anti-affinity specifications, data locality, inter-workload interference, deadlines, and so on

   **Kubernetes non-master nodes**